ai/evil-blocks/README.md

 ## Rendering

-If you will render on client and on server-side, you must to repeat helpers, i18n support, templates.
-Client rendering require a lot of libraries and architecture.
-2-way data binding looks cool, but has very [big price] in perfomance, templates, animation and overengeniring.
+If you will render on client and on server-side, you must repeat helpers, i18n, templates.
+Client rendering requires a lot of libraries and architecture.
+2-way data binding looks cool, but has very [big price] in performance, templates, animation and overengeniring.

 If you develop web page (not web application with offline support, etc), server-side rendering will be more useful.
 Users will see your interface